The Future of Lithium: Trends and Forecast

 Growth of the Distributed Energy Market

-Distributed energy resources (DER) like rooftop solar panels, small wind turbines, and home battery systems are becoming increasingly popular.
-Lithium-ion batteries play a crucial role in storing and managing this decentralized energy.
+Decentralized energy resources like rooftop solar panels, small-scale wind turbines, and home battery systems are gaining popularity.
+Lithium-ion batteries play a crucial role in storing and managing this energy, making distributed energy systems more reliable and efficient.

 -